Veneers – Northampton, MA • East Longmeadow, MA

 With proper care and maintenance, porcelain veneers can last 7 to 20 years.
 Although the veneer itself is non-living, your underlying teeth and surrounding gum tissue may change over time.
 If a veneer comes off or chips, it can generally be rebounded or replaced.

 Porcelain veneers offer a conservative approach to a full smile makeover.
-They are one of the most durable, natural, and esthetically pleasing restorations in modern cosmetic dentistry.
+They are one of the most durable, natural, and aesthetically pleasing restorations in modern cosmetic dentistry.
 They are also one of the kindest restorations to the gum tissue and cause little irritation.

 Porcelain veneers require approximately 0.5mm-1.0mm of tooth reduction and thus are considered an irreversible treatment.
 Lumineers are an alternative type of porcelain veneer that do not require tooth reduction.
 These restorations are one of the many veneer options offered at EMA Dental for appropriate cases.